krupkat/xpano/misc/site/index.md

 ## License

 Distributed under the GPL-3.0 license.
-See [`LICENSE`](https://github.com/krupkat/xpano/blob/main/LICENSE) for more information.
+See the [license](https://github.com/krupkat/xpano/blob/main/LICENSE) page for more information.